onkar-chaudhary/Employee-retention-analysis/README.md

 # Employee_Churn_Prediction
-This project analyzes employee survey data from Salifort Motors, a fictional electric vehicle manufacturer, to predict employee departure.
-It utilizes a [chosen model type (regression or tree-based machine learning)] model to identify factors influencing retention and provide insights for improving employee satisfaction.
+This project analyzes employee survey data from Salifort Motors, a fictional electric vehicle manufacturer, to predict if an employee would leave the company.
+It utilizes a [chosen model type (regression or tree-based machine learning)] model to identify factors influencing departure of an employee and provide insights for improving employee satisfaction.

 ## Title: Predicting Employee Churn rate at Salifort Motors (Hypothetical Dataset)